 Samuel has served as the Director of the Benedictine Center of St. Paul’s Monastery since 2010 and was the Associate Director from 2005-2010.
 He is an Oblate of St. Paul’s Monastery and orchestrates the Sisters’ ecumenical retreat ministry, collaborating with talented people to help others draw on the wisdom of the Benedictine monastic tradition.
 Samuel also serves as an adjunct supervisor for the spiritual direction preparation program at the Franciscan Spirituality Center in La Crosse, where he trained as a spiritual director.

 From 2000-2005 Samuel served as a Director of Christian Education for a Lutheran parish in St. Paul.
 He holds an M.A. in Theology from Saint John’s School of Theology•Seminary and a B.A. in Parish Education and Administration from Concordia University, Saint Paul.
 He completed the Foundations of Christian Leadership program sponsored by Duke Divinity.
 In 2013 he was selected as a New Contemplative by Spiritual Directors International.

 Enduring Ministry: Toward a Lifetime of Christian Leadership (Liturgical Press, 2017)

-The Gospel of John in Poem and Image (Aetos Publications, 2016) with the artist Natalie Rahberg
+The Gospels in Poem and Image with Natalie Rahberg (Aetos Publications)

 Befriending Your Limits, (Faith & Leadership, Leadership Education at Duke Divinity, 2017)